Big Seaweed Search

 - rising sea temperature rise

-- the arrival of non-native species of seaweed
+- the arrival and spread of non-native species of seaweed

-- ocean acidification (the sea becoming more acidic)
+- ocean acidification (the sea becoming more acidic as a result of absorbing carbon dioxide from the air)

 Home to a particularly high diversity of species, the UK is a special place for seaweeds.
 Unfortunately, seaweeds are not as popular as flowers, butterflies or birds, so fewer people make and submit observations of them.